david-drew/OpenVINO-Custom-Layers/README.2019.r1.0.md

 ### Custom Layers
 Custom layers are NN (Neural Network) layers that are not explicitly supported by a given framework.
 This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you to plug in your own implementation for existing or completely new layers.

+Additional information about custom layers with OpenVINO can be found on this page:	https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html

 The list of known layers is different for any particular framework.
 To see the layers supported by OpenVINO, refer to the OpenVINO Documentation: https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html#intermediate-representation-notation-catalog
 <br><br>